So who is Frank Hyman?

 the ones to benefit from my work.

-"I joined a campaign to unseat Senator Strom Thurmond in SC in 1978 when I was 18.
+"I joined a campaign to unseat Senator Strom Thurmond the Dixiecrat in SC in 1978 when I was 18.
 We did not defeat him, but I did outlive him, so that is something.
 Since then I've played a wide range of political roles--elected official, campaign manager, community organizer, neighborhood activist, campaign consultant, fundraiser, grant writer, journalist and essayist.
 My leadership in successful campaigns that beat the odds, has been very satisfying and I like sharing what I've learned.
 Shoot me an email describing your political challenge and I'll let you know if I think I can help you."

 A sampling of Frank's political experience: